Skip to content

 Test your knowledge

 Q1.
-What is the formula for Campaign ROI?
+What formula does Salesforce use for Campaign ROI?

 Q2.
-What must be populated for Campaign ROI to be calculated?
+What must be populated for Campaign ROI to compute correctly?

 Q3.
-What is a limitation of Campaign ROI as a metric?
+What is a known limitation of Campaign ROI as a sole metric?

 §